eclipse-theia/theia/doc/coding-guidelines.md

 ## Dependency Injection
 <a name="property-injection"></a>
-* [1.](#property-injection) Use the property injection over the construction injection.
+* [1.](#property-injection) Use property injection over construction injection.
 Adding new dependencies via the construction injection is a breaking change.
 <a name="post-construct"></a>
-* [2.](#post-construct) Use `postConstruct` to initialize an object, for example to register event listeners.
+* [2.](#post-construct) Use a method decorated with `postConstruct` rather than the constructor to initialize an object, for example to register event listeners.

 ```ts
 @injectable()